 Breaking the ice: contacting candidates through Scout

-A guide to making contact through Scout.
+A guide to making contact through Scout, our candidate database,

-After all, most businesses are used to hiring in the conventional way – listing an ad, and waiting for applicants to come to you, equipped with knowledge of the role and what you’re looking for.
+After all, most businesses are used to hiring in a conventional way – listing an ad, and waiting for applicants to come to you, equipped with knowledge of the role and what you’re looking for.

 However, Scout gives you the power to find and contact candidates who look like the perfect fit.
 This is our guide to making this first conversation smooth and successful.

 Most Kiwi job hunters won’t have been approached by a business in this way before.
 This is a good thing, as long as you can explain why you’re calling.